AdobeDocs/experience-platform.de-DE/help/data-science-workspace/authoring/sdk.md

 **Spark (Scala)**

-Die folgende Tabelle beschreibt die abstrakten Methoden einer DataSet-Transformer- [!DNL Spark] Klasse:
+The following table describes the abstract methods of a [!DNL Spark] dataset transformer class:

 <table>
     <thead>